 - Your child has a fever.

 - Your child has chills, a cough, or sounds congested.
-These are signs that your child may have an infection.

-- You have questions or concerns about your child's surgery or medicine.
+- You have questions or concerns about your child's condition or care.